AlphaLynx0/shell/readme.md

 - System call 60 - `exit`
 - System call 61 - `wait4`

-It turns out that using just these four system calls, we can implement a basic shell.
+It turns out that using just these six system calls, we can implement a basic shell.

 What is a shell?
 ----------------

 At its most basic level, a shell is simply a program that exposes the operating system to a user.
 Shells can be graphical or they can use a command-line interface.
 A basic shell should allow a user to launch programs on the system.

-A simple CLI shell may operate as a read-eval-print loop.
+A simple CLI shell may operate as a [read-eval-print loop](https://en.wikipedia.org/wiki/Read%E2%80%93eval%E2%80%93print_loop).
 It accepts input from a user, evaluates it, then displays any results of the evalation.
 In order to implement a REPL, we need a loop and the `read` and `write` system calls.

 Running Programs
 ----------------